dcapslock/Weewx-OpsGenie/Weewx-OpsGenie/readme.txt

             Alias               An alias for the OpsGenie alert.
 OpsGenie will treat subsequent triggering of this alert as the same due to the same alias being passed.
-[Required] Recipients          Comma separated list of OpsGenie recipients.
-Must match a valid OpsGenie recipient which include Users, and Schedules.
-For users you MUST use the user email address!
-                                Use a User for a free OpsGenie account.
-[Optional: Recpients can be left blank if you have configured this in the OpsGenie integration] Entity              What you wish passed to OpsGenie as an Entity [Optional] Source              What you wish passed to OpsGenie as an Source [Optional]
+[Required] Responders          Comma separated list of OpsGenie responders.
+Must match a valid OpsGenie Username or ID [Optional: Recpients can be left blank if you have configured this in the OpsGenie integration] Entity              What you wish passed to OpsGenie as an Entity [Optional] Source              What you wish passed to OpsGenie as an Source [Optional]